 Subject Liaison Librarians are available to give you help and advice remotely by e-mail, as well as face-to-face.

 Before You Go On Placement

-We can give you help and advice by phone or by e-mail once you have started your placement, but save yourself time and make sure that you have assessed your library and information needs before you go on placement.
-You can access our e-resources while you are away, just use your Brunel Network username and password and remember to use the Library website's links to access our subscriptions, eg: databases, e-books (search for these on the catalogue), e-journals, and Summon.
+We can give you help and advice by phone or by e-mail once you have started your placement, but you can save yourself time by making sure that you have assessed your library and information needs before you go on placement.
+You can access our e-resources while you are away, just use your Brunel network username and password and remember to use the Library website's links to access our subscriptions, eg: databases, e-books and e-journals which can be found via Library Search.

 If you intend to visit another university with your laptop while you are away you may wish to register for the EduRoam service.
 See the Connect portal for more details.
 We recommend that you should always use the links to e-resources from these Library web pages.
 Should you have any difficulty connecting to any of the subscribed e-resources, however, you may find the Computer Centre's AnyConnect VPN Universal application useful.
 See the Connect portal and select the relevant service package for more details.

 Book fetching service